vbe0201/vbe0201.github.io/content/posts/foolproof-but-not-threadsafe-guide-to-async-await-in-python.md

 method on a socket and the world will be healed.

 That is only half of the story though.
-Look what happens now if we try to read from a nonblocking socket that has no data:
+Look what happens now if we try to accept a client connection on a server socket when nobody is trying to connect.

 ```py
 Traceback (most recent call last):